All data sent to and from Microkeeper servers is done via a 256-bit SSL encrypted connection, this can be verified within browser near the URL.

 Account lockout is for 5 minutes after 5 attempts at a password.

-After a maximum of 50 attempts the account is permanently locked and can be unlock by contact admin.
+After a maximum of 50 attempts the account is permanently locked and can be unlocked by contacting admin.

-When storing passwords in the database, they are hashed using sha256 and proprietary double salting.
+When storing passwords in the database, they are hashed using sha256 and a proprietary double salting.

 Microkeeper internal password policy is much stronger, passwords are randomly generated and we use password managers.

 The details in this document are a brief summary of more extensive internal documentation and are not legally binding.

 If you require further clarification on anything in this document please Contact Us.